ryan99alero/esp32-homekit-camera/README.md

     * WiFi SSID and WiFi Password
     * Camera Pins
         * Select Camera Pinout = *your variant of module*

+## Patching script **esp32-camera.patch**
 Patch xclk.c with esp32-camera.patch
-Executing patch -p 1 < esp32-camera.patch in directory of patch file.
-In this case its esp32-camera.patch in the esp32-homekit-camera root directly.
-With -p 1 it will show you the full directory path of the file its wanting to patch.
+Find file that patch needs to update by Executing **patch -p 1 < esp32-camera.patch** in directory of patch file.
+In this case its file esp32-camera.patch in the esp32-homekit-camera root directly.
+The -p 1 portion of cmd will show you the full directory path of the file its wanting to patch.
 This file is also listed inside the patch file.

-For this patch.
+For this patch with the obtained info we will do the following.

 cd /home/ryan/esp/esp32-homekit-camera/components/esp32-camera/driver
 patch < /home/ryan/esp/esp32-homekit-camera/esp32-camera.patch